-- Same materials from Lesson 2
+- Same materials from Lesson 2 and 3

 - Completed projects

 - Appendix B: Game Feedback Form

 - Appendix C: Game Feedback Collection

 - (Optional) Appendix D: Submitting to Contest

 - 1. Congratulate students on their hard efforts so far, and note that bringing their own ideas to life is a challenging process. - 2.
 Talk with students about playtesting and constructive criticism, as well as the importance of both. - a.
 Playtesting is allowing a person to play your game while observing their interactions and feedback.
 The intent of playtesting is to understand the aspects of your game that are fun, particularly challenging, or confusing.
-Playtesting is an important part of the development process, as it helps developers understand how players will interact with their creation. - b.
+Playtesting is an important part of the development process, as it helps developers understand how players will interact with their creations.

+- b.
 Constructive criticism is a helpful way of giving feedback that provides specific, actionable suggestions. - i.
 Examples of "bad" feedback: - 1.
 "This character looks ugly" - 2.
 "The gameplay isn't fun" - ii.
 Examples of constructive criticism: - 1.
 "The character would be easier to see with a brighter color palette" - 2.
 "I don't feel like I am being rewarded for my actions" - 3.
-Issue copies of Appendix B and Appendix C to each student.

-- 4. Divide student groups into two: one group which will be showing their games and one group which will be playing the games.
-It is recommended to keep the number of game players to only one or two per game, so that the game group can fully observe the interactions with their game. - 5.
-Ask students to playtest the games for a set time (5-10 minutes) while providing any helpful feedback and constructive criticism, and for the other students to record their observations of the playtesters on Appendix C. - 6.
-At the end of the playtesting time, give the students a few extra minutes for the playtesters to record their thoughts on Appendix B and for the other students to finish up any of their Appendix C notes. - 7.
-Have students rotate who is showing their game and playing the games until all have acted as playtesters and observers. - 8.
-Ask students to share what they learned by playing and observing others playing their games. - a.
+Issue copies of Appendix B and Appendix C to each student. - 4.
+Divide student groups into two: one group which will be showing their games and one group which will be playing the games.
+It is recommended to keep the number of game players to only one or two per game, so that the game creators can fully observe the interactions with their game. - 5.
+Ask students to playtest the games for a set amount of time (5-10 minutes) while providing any helpful feedback and constructive criticism, while the game creators record their observations of the playtesters on Appendix C. - 6.
+At the end of the playtesting time, give the students a few extra minutes for the playtesters to record their thoughts on Appendix B and for the game creators to finish up any of their Appendix C notes. - 7.
+Have students rotate who is showing their game and who is playing the game until all have acted as playtesters and observers. - 8.
+Ask students to share what they learned by playing and observing others playing their games: - a.
 Did they find any interactions unexpected? - b.
 What challenges or misunderstandings did players face? - c.
 How could they use this feedback to improve their game? - 9.
-Have students write two or three improvements that could be made to their game based on the feedback and observations. - 10.
+Have students record on Appendix C two or three improvements that could be made to their game based on the feedback and observations. - 10.
 Allow students to work on finalizing and polishing their games based on that feedback. - 11.
 At the end of the lesson, congratulate them on their hard work and collaboration with their teams and playtesters. - 12.
-(Optional) Guide students through the contest submission form using Appendix D.
+(Optional) Guide students through the OPTAVIA Healthy Habits Game Design Challenge submission form using Appendix D.

-Appendix A: Game Design Document & Timeline
+Appendix A: Game Design Document and Timeline

-Game Name: \\\\\
+Game Name: